mrnyby/i2wd-workshop/advanced-css.md

 # Advanced CSS

 Modern CSS is extremely powerful.
-Through its more advanced features, CSS makes otherwise static pages more dynaic.
+Through its more advanced features, CSS makes otherwise static pages more dynamic.
 It can give users feedback when they are filling out forms, animate elements, and handle complex layouts.

 ## Advanced Selectors